Decentricity/Gina-LocallyHostedChatbot-Blender/README.md

 ## Features
 - Text and voice input/output
 - URL scraping and content summarization
-- Built using the Blender model from OpenAI
+- Built using the Blenderbot model from Facebook
+- Fully self-hosted after that model is downloaded
 - Runs on the Telegram platform

 ## Requirements